Veza/oaa-community/README.md

 To help customers get up and running quickly using Open Authorization API (OAA) we created the Veza OAA Community.
 This repository includes libraries for developing new connectors, several pre-built connectors, examples and documentation.
-The connectors in the repository (for JIRA, for Zendesk, etc.) are ready for immediate use by following the instruction in each connectors README.
+The connectors in the repository (for JIRA, etc.) are ready for immediate use by following the instruction in each connectors README.

 Veza customers and partners can use the community as a resource for developing their own connectors and tooling, and are